This article was updated in March 2022.

 Make Yourself Presentable

 Specify a time of day to get dressed and see to your daily hygiene needs.
 You don’t have to wear anything fancy, but do choose an outfit you aren’t embarrassed to be seen in.
-Some people will advise you to bathe and dress first thing in the morning as if you’re going into the office.
+Some people will advise you to shower and dress first thing in the morning as if you’re going into the office.
 Here’s a different take: Do what suits you.
 If you’d rather knock out some work for a few hours and then jump in the shower closer to lunchtime, there’s no need to feel bad about it.
 But make sure you always go at the same time, so you don’t give yourself an excuse to put it off.
 You’d be surprised how quickly fashion and cleanliness can recede from your life if you fail to prioritize them.

 You’re not just making yourself decent to appear in society because of a vague sense of professionalism and self-respect.
 What you’re doing when you maintain your appearance is giving yourself the freedom to go outside.
 And as we’ll see, going outside is important!